 Include employees in guide creation

-Decentralization of creating instructional materials and guides can be a great way of including employees in knowledge management.
-It is also one of the most straightforward ways of doing so, as it can be achieved by them simply documenting their day-to-day tasks and practices.
+Decentralization of the creation of instructional materials and guides can be a great way of including employees in knowledge management.
+It is also one of the most straightforward ways of doing so, as they can simply document their day-to-day tasks and practices.

 Allow employees to give feedback